isomerpages/isomerpages-govtech/_who-we-are/4-our-digital-government-rankings.md

 Published biennially, the [United Nations e-Government Survey](https://publicadministration.un.org/egovkb/en-us/Reports/UN-E-Government-Survey-2022){:target="_blank"} assesses the e-government development status of all 193 United Nations member states.
 The assessment measures the e-government performance of countries relative to each other, and recognises that each country should decide upon the level and extent of its e-government initiatives in keeping with its own national development priorities.

-In the 2022 Survey, Singapore ranked 12th in the world.
-The top 2 leading countries in e-government development as per the 2022 Survey results are Denmark and Finland.
+In 2022, Singapore ranked 12th in the world.
+Denmark and Finland were the top two leading countries in e-government development.

 #### **IMD Smart Cities Index**